Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Introduction

 Since the equilibrium measure typically has compact support, there are $N$ particles in a bounded domain in $\mathbf{R}^{d},$ and so, typically the particles are at distance $N^{-\frac{1}{d}}$ of each other.
 After applying a dilation of magnitude $N^{\frac{1}{d}}$ to Euclidean space, one observes individual particles.
-An LDP for Coulomb gases at this scale was obtained in \cite{leble2017large1}, and the rate function combines two terms: one comes from the Hamiltonian and the other one is related to entropy.
-Similar results were obtained in \cite{hardin2018large} for hyper-singular Riesz gases (Riesz gases in which the Kernel has a non-integrable singularity), and in \cite{leble2017large2} for two-component plasmas (Coulomb gases in which the particles have charges equal to $\pm 1$).
+An LDP { at speed $N$} for Coulomb gases at this scale was obtained in \cite{leble2017large1}, and the rate function combines two terms: one comes from the Hamiltonian and the other one is related to entropy.
+Similar results were obtained in \cite{hardin2018large} for hyper-singular Riesz gases, and in \cite{leble2017large2} for two-component plasmas.

-Details of the convergence of $emp_{N}$ to $\mu_{V}$ were obtained in \cite{chafai2018concentration}.
+Details of the convergence of ${\rm emp}_{N}$ to $\mu_{V}$ were obtained in \cite{chafai2018concentration}.
 In this reference, the authors also study the relation between the electric energy and norms on probability measures.
-One of their results concerning the convergence of $emp_{N}$ to $\mu_{V}$ is the following: If $\beta>0$ is fixed, then under mild additional assumptions, there exist constants $u,v > 0$ depending on $\beta$ and $V$ only such that, for any $N \geq 2$ and
+One of their results concerning the convergence of ${\rm emp}_{N}$ to $\mu_{V}$ is the following: If $\beta>0$, then under mild additional assumptions, there exist constants $u,v > 0$ depending on $\beta$ and $V$ only such that, for any $N \geq 2$ and

 we have